jerbeario/HazardMapper/README.md

     A fully connected neural network designed to process 1D feature vectors.
 Useful as a baseline for non-spatial inputs.
   - **CNN:**
     A basic convolutional neural network that applies convolutional filters to capture spatial patterns in input patches.
+    **Note:** This architecture is also among the most stable options.
+  - **CNNatt:**
+    A variant that applies spatial attention after the convolutional layers for improved feature emphasis.
   - **SimpleCNN:**
     A lightweight CNN that balances complexity and performance, designed for patch-based spatial data.
   - **SpatialAttentionCNN:**